Da Nang Attractions

 The museum features a replica of President Ho’s home in Hanoi with a fishpond, a house on stilts, its garden and other relics.
 It's all very genuine and feels as though 'Uncle Ho' is still there.

 - Opening Hours: Daily 07:30 - 11:00 & 13:30 - 16:30

 - Address: 3 Duy Tan St, Hai Chau, Da Nang

 A cluster of five hills made from limestone and marble, Marble Mountains are a well-known pilgrimage site with peaks, caves, tunnels and temples all just waiting to be discovered.
 Named after the elements metal, wood, water, fire and earth, Marble Mountains exist in a coastal area that is renowned for stone-cutting and sculpture about 9km south of Danang.

-The caves within the mountains hold many secrets including bullet holes from when troops used to spy on the US soldiers relaxing on China Beach below and buildings standing within the caves and grottoes.
+The caves within the mountains hold many secrets including bullet holes from when troops used to spy on the US soldiers relaxing on My Khe Beach below and buildings standing within the caves and grottoes.

-There are also a host of Buddhist sanctuaries and places of worship dotted across the mountains which are a much-visited spiritual site.
-There are many pagoda temples and even a special circular cave featuring a chimney leading to the summit with spectacular panoramic views.
-Read More...
+There are also a host of Buddhist sanctuaries and places of worship dotted across the mountains which Read More...

 - Remarks: You should allow up to four hours to explore all of Marble Mountains so its good to start early when it is not so hot and of course wear comfortable shoes, and if you can, bring a torch.
 Vietnamese children sell souvenirs at Marble Mountains and you can expect to be hassled until you've either bought a gift or 'tipped' them a few dollars for a 'guided tour'.